danstiner/rust-u2f/README.md

 - [system-daemon](linux/system-daemon) is the binary itself
 - [uhid-tokio](linux/uhid-tokio) provides a [tokio](https://tokio.rs/)-based async interface to the [Linux UHID driver](https://www.kernel.org/doc/Documentation/hid/uhid.txt).
 It is published to [crates.io](https://crates.io/crates/tokio-linux-uhid) for use independent from this project
 - [uhid-sys](linux/uhid-sys) provides FFI bindings to `<linux/uhid.h>` used by *uhid-tokio*.
 It is also published to [crates.io](https://crates.io/crates/uhid-sys)
-- [ctaphid](ctaphid) provides the HID report descriptor that says the virtual HID is an authenticator
+- [ctap-hid](ctap-hid) provides the HID report descriptor that says the virtual HID is an authenticator

 ### user-daemon